rust-lang/rfcs/text/0000-target-tier-policy.md

 A proposed new tier 3 target must be reviewed and approved by a member of the compiler team based on these requirements.
-The reviewer may choose to gauge broader compiler team consensus via the "Major Change Process" (MCP).
+The reviewer may choose to gauge broader compiler team consensus via a Major Change Proposal (MCP).

 A proposed target or target-specific patch that substantially changes code shared with other targets (not just target-specific code) must be reviewed and